Npm List

 Summary

-• Use the npm list to show the installed packages in the current project as a dependency tree.
+• Use npm list command to show the installed packages in the current project as a dependency tree.

-• Use npm list --depth=n to show the dependency tree with a specified depth.
+• Use npm list --depth=n command to show the dependency tree with a specified depth.

-• Use npm list --prod to show packages in the dependencies.
+• Use npm list --omit=dev command to show packages in the dependencies.

-• Use npm list --global to list the global packages.
+• Use npm list --global command to list the global packages.

-• Use npm list --json to format the installed packages in the JSON format
+• Use npm list --json command to format the installed packages in the JSON format

 Was this tutorial helpful ?